Nearsoft/jobs/readme.md

 [jobs@nearsoft.com](mailto:jobs@nearsoft.com) <!-- yaspeller ignore -->

-## Back end Java Engineer
+## Backend Java Engineer

 <details><summary>Read more</summary>

 💻

-We are looking for talented, enthusiastic and creative engineers to build features and scale our real time communication system back end.
+We are looking for talented, enthusiastic and creative engineers to build features and scale our real time communication system backend.

 ### Ideal Qualifications